 LPN, Clinical Nurse, Childbirth Educator

 Congratulations on the upcoming birth of your baby!
 My name is Areline Williams and I have been with Sweet Child O’Mine since its beginning in 2009.
-My role here is to supervise the operations of the facility, including various clinical administrative duties.
+My role here is to supervise the clinical and laboratory needs of the facility, educate staff, and keep the birth well stocked and supplied.
 I also teach the childbirth classes.
 I have been an LPN for over 30 years with a long history of working in the maternal-child health divisions of nursing.
 For a few years, I was a doula, supporting laboring women through the process of birth.
 I met Kim in 2006 when I was training to be a doula.
 Currently, I am a certified childbirth educator, have been trained by Barbara Harper in waterbirth.
 I am certified in birth assisting and worked with Sweet Child O’ Mine as a birth assistant for 5 years.
 Since I started working at Sweet Child, I feel I have a new lease on life and my passion for birth grows more and more every day.
 I have seen hundreds of births and yet, it never ceases to amaze me every time.
 In my personal life, I am married and have four children.
 My family and I are avid Tampa Bay Rays fans.
 In my spare time I like to go to Rays games, read, do needle work, and last but not least, continue to learn all I can about birth so that I can be a wonderful part of helping you achieve a beautiful birth experience.

 Patient Care Coordinator